JakeAGonzales/how-to-use-gpus/guide.md

 ## 3. Setting Up Conda

-Important note: be sure to replace 'your_netid' with your actual UW NetID.
+Important note: be sure to replace 'your_netid' in the commands below with your actual UW NetID.

 ### Install Miniconda